Gary, Indiana: The Jacksons

 Gary is the hometown of the Jackson family, a family of musicians who influenced the sound of modern popular music.
-In 1950, Joseph and Katherine Jackson moved from East Chicago, Indiana into their two-bedroom house at 2300 Jackson Street.
+In 1950, Joe and Katherine Jackson moved from East Chicago, Indiana, into their two-bedroom house at 2300 Jackson Street.
 They had married on November 5, 1949.
 Their entertainer children later recorded a song entitled "2300 Jackson Street" (1989).
 The Jackson children include: